 1. Tilt Brush

 Tilt Brush is a 3D sculpture tool from Google, and it's just beautiful.
 I spent a few hours yesterday exploring the different brushes which include animated fire, ice and disco brushes.
-It's a steep learning curve since I've never really explored sculpture in real life, but I made a tree that I'm quite proud of:
+It's a steep learning curve since I've never really explored sculpture in real life, but I made a plant that I'm quite proud of.